roytang/blog/content/posts/2005/02/some-thoughts-on-piracy.md

 I tried to play two PS2 games today: Spiderman 2 and Naruto &#8211; Narutimate Hero 2.
 I knew we had pirated copies of both.

 Spiderman 2 &#8211; failed.
-The PS2 wouldn&'t even play the disc.
+The PS2 wouldn't even play the disc.
 Instead it made a wonderful churning noise that made me quickly hit the eject button.
-This is Sony&'s best form of copy protection: In my experience, our PS2 can only play somewhere between 30% &#8211; 50% of all pirated discs out there.
-I don&'t know&#8230;it may just be our PS2 model.
+This is Sony's best form of copy protection: In my experience, our PS2 can only play somewhere between 30% &#8211; 50% of all pirated discs out there.
+I don't know&#8230;it may just be our PS2 model.
 Sometimes if I particularly like a game, I will buy 2-3 pirated copies until I find one that agrees with our PS2.
 This is why I have 3 copies of

 [